tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 ### Pre-upgrade to versions ≥ v1.10.0

+#### Helmfile new secret: `secrets.nubus.ldapSearch.postfix`

+**Target group:** All existing deployments that use self-defined secrets.

+The updated Postfix configuration supporting LDAP group based mailing list requires a new secret that is declared in [`secrets.yaml.gotmpl`](../helmfile/environments/default/secrets.yaml.gotmpl) by the key `secrets.nubus.ldapSearch.postfix`.

+If you define your own secrets, please ensure that you provide a value for this secret, otherwise it will be derived from the `MASTER_PASSWORD`.

 #### New Helmfile default: Nubus provisioning debug container no longer deployed

 **Target group:** All deployments that make use of the debugging container for Nubus' provisioning stack called "nats-box",